Bacterial turbulence drives interfacial waves and shape dynamics in phase-separated droplets: Results

-Our simulations reproduce the temporal characteristics observed in experiments.
-Kymographs of equatorial fluctuations \(r(\varphi,t)\) in Fig.~S7a and the dynamic structure factor in \figref{fig:2}{h} closely match their experimental counterparts, confirming the presence of propagating wave modes at small \(k\).
-To elucidate the origin of these waves at low Reynolds number, we impose a small-amplitude deformation on the interface corresponding to a spherical harmonic mode with \( (\ell, m=0) \)(Fig.~S12 and Methods).
-These spherical harmonic modes possess axial symmetry, and can be projected onto the meridional plane to yield a deformation wave vector \(k = \ell / R\).
-Figure \ref{fig:3}{a} shows the time evolution of interfacial deformation and fluid flow on the meridional plane following an initial perturbation at \( (\ell=5, m=0) \).
-The corresponding mode amplitude is shown in Fig.~\ref{fig:3}{b}, indicating clear oscillation over time.
-The flow fields in Fig.~\ref{fig:3}{a} reveal the emergence of an effective inertia that underpins the self-sustained interfacial waves.
-Specifically, in a passive low-Reynolds-number fluid, a deformed interface generates a restoring flow that vanishes once the interface relaxes to equilibrium.
-By contrast, when the droplet encapsulates active bacteria, the capillary-induced flow persists even at the equilibrium shape, behaving as though it carried inertia.
-This persistent active flow then drives the interface past its equilibrium configuration and gives rise to oscillatory dynamics.
-Initial perturbations with large $\ell$ decay rapidly without oscillation (Fig.~\ref{fig:3}{b}), corresponding the diffusive modes peaked at zero frequency in Fig. \ref{fig:2}h.
-By varying the spherical harmonic degree $\ell$ of the initial perturbation, we extract a characteristic oscillation frequency for each $\ell$ (Fig.~\ref{fig:3}{b} and Fig. S14c).
-The extracted frequencies, plotted as red dots in Fig. \ref{fig:2}h, are consistent with $S_{n}(k,\omega)$ from the turbulent state, confirming that the propagating wave modes are indeed sustained by the persistent active flows.
-The key features of the dynamic structure factor, including wave modes at small \(k\) and the transition to diffusive modes, are robustly reproduced across a range of parameters (Fig.~S18).
+Our simulations also capture the temporal behavior seen in experiments.
+Kymographs of equatorial fluctuations \(r(\varphi,t)\) (Supplementary Figure~10a) and the dynamic structure factor (Fig. 2{h}) both closely match their experimental counterparts, confirming the presence of propagating wave modes at small \(k\).
+To understand how such waves can arise at low Reynolds number, we impose a small-amplitude deformation on the interface corresponding to a spherical harmonic mode with \( (\ell\neq0, m=0) \)(Supplementary Figure~18 and Methods).
+These axisymmetric modes can be projected onto the meridional plane, yielding an effective deformation wave vector \(k = \ell / R\).
+Figure \ref{fig:3}{a} shows how the interface and the surrounding fluid respond after an initial \( (\ell=5, m=0) \) perturbation.
+The mode amplitude oscillates over time (Fig.~\ref{fig:3}{b}), indicating a wave-like response.
+The corresponding flow fields in Fig.~\ref{fig:3}{a} reveal an effective inertial effect that sustains the oscillations: in a passive low-Re fluid, capillary-driven flow stops once the interface relaxes to equilibrium; here, active bacterial motion sustains the flow even at equilibrium, as if the fluid possessed inertia.
+This persistent flow pushes the interface past its equilibrium shape, driving oscillatory dynamics.
+Initial perturbations with large $\ell$ decay rapidly without oscillation (Fig.~\ref{fig:3}{b}), consistent with the diffusive (zero-frequency) modes seen at high $k$ in Fig. \ref{fig:2}h.
+By systematically varying the spherical harmonic degree $\ell$ of the initial perturbation, we measure the oscillation frequency for each mode (Fig.~\ref{fig:3}{b} and Supplementary Figure~20c).
+These frequencies—plotted as red dots in Fig. 2h—align closely with the peaks in $S_{n}(k,\omega)$ computed from the full simulation, confirming that the propagating waves are sustained by persistent active flows.
+This dynamic structure, including wave propagation at low $k$ and the crossover to diffusive behavior, remains robust across a wide range of parameters (Supplementary Figure~24).